cloudbank-project/image-research-computing-tutorial/waterhackweek/README.md

 *I've been told that *image* is everything... but that sounds very superficial.
 Is it really all about image???*

 Yes.
-But only in the context of this talk.
+But only in the context of this repository.
 On the cloud the term ***image*** means -- for our purposes -- a `tar` file or if you prefer a `zip` file of an entire operating system including a working environment, home directories, sub-directories, code, installed software, and even data.
 This image you can think of as sitting on a shelf
 (costing very little money) just waiting for the opportunity to be converted back into a real computing environment.